Do you want to get the best results from your 3D printer? Here are the best 3D printer slicer software tools – most of them are free.

 There are a ton of settings which you can fiddle around with: Extruders, layer control, various infill methods, temperature and cooling settings, even raw G-code and scripts can be edited.
 These settings can be saved in so called “Processes”, which can come in handy if you’re experimenting with different settings, 3D printer nozzles or different filaments.
 Help is available by hovering over the buttons.

 What‘s great?
 Simplify 3D can help you to get the quality you always looked for.
-And even though this 3D slicer offers a huge variety of options, you won’t feel overwhelmed using it.
+And even though this 3D printer slicer software offers a huge variety of options, you won’t feel overwhelmed using it.
 Also, the quality of the documentation is outstanding.
 Professionals will love the editable supports.

 What’s not so great It would be unfair to say „the price“.
 Still, it’s quite an investment for a hobby 3D printer enthusiast.